-- You want to better understand people's thoughts, feelings, and behavior - You want to learn about how the brain works, how it malfunctions, and how it recovers. - You are interested in child development, mental health, personality, social interactions, organizations, and neuroscience. - You want a career as a psychologist, counselor, social worker, or other human services professional. - You want a broad understanding of human behavior to help you pursue a career in any of many fields.
+- You want to better understand people's thoughts, feelings, and behavior. - You want to learn about how the brain works, how it malfunctions, and how it recovers. - You are interested in child development, mental health, personality, social interactions, organizations, and neuroscience. - You want a career as a psychologist, counselor, social worker, or other human services professional. - You want a broad understanding of human behavior to help you pursue a career in business, law, or medicine.